santoshmn26/AWS-Rekognition/Face-Rekognition/Readme.md

 Finally click finish to create the new bucket

-Now it time to test out the services!
+## Now it time to test out the services!

+- There are two ways to use the different API calls  on images and videos
+- Load the images locally or load the images from amazon's S3.

+### First let us call the API services on local images

 Execute the local.py file and pass an image file.